The certificate of origin is a document issued by an exporter that confirms and certifies the country of origin of its products.

 Shipping Solutions has partnered with American World Trade Chamber Of Commerce, whose certification staff is accredited by the International Chamber of Commerce World Chambers Federation.
 You can be assured that your chamber of commerce document will comply with the rules, regulations and best practices of international trade.
 You can learn more at the eCO web page.

 A certificate of origin may also be required by the buyer in the documentary requirements stated within a letter of credit.
 The letter of credit may specify additional certifications or language within that must be noted in order for the certificate of origin to comply with the stated requirements.

 Free Trade Agreement Certificates of Origin

-This article was first published in January 2015 and has been updated to include current information, links and formatting.
+This is an adaptation and an update of an article that was originally written by Catherine J. Petersen and was first published in January 2015.
+It has been updated to include current information, links and formatting.